 Just as Yat-Kha or Huun-Huur-Tu will transport you to the Eurasian Steppe and Tinariwen to the Sahara, with pure, elemental traces of place, the music of 3hattrio could only have emerged from one source – the landscape around them.

-There are many terms tossed cheaply around these days.
-Just think how often you have read something described as unique when, plainly it’s nonsense.
+Too often we hear something described as unique when, plainly it’s not.
 Where 3hatrrio and the extraordinarily evocative music they play is concerned, it’s undeniable

-Just as the Delta has its blues or Appalachia its mountain music, in the case of the 3hattrio, inspiration comes from the desert terrain of southern Utah.
-The songs are mostly original, but the odd cover gets a distinctive American Desert Music dust down.
+Just as the Mississipi Delta has its blues or Appalachia its mountain music, in the case of the 3hattrio, inspiration comes from the desert terrain of southern Utah.